Segment Routing: a Comprehensive Survey of Research Activities, Standardization Efforts and Implementation Results: SR implementations and deployments

+Linux Kernel 4.18 \cite{kernel4-18} has added few more features both in the core SRv6 stack and in the netfilter framework.
 In the netfilter framework, the \texttt{srh} match is extended to provide the matching of SRH's \textit{Previous SID}, \textit{Next SID}, and \textit{Last SID}.
 The iptables user space utility is updated as well to support the new matching options.
 Instead, a new feature is added in the Linux SRv6 stack to support custom SRv6 network functions implemented as small eBPF \cite{lwn-ebpf} programs. \cite{xhonneux2018leveraging} extends \cite{id-srv6-network-prog} introducing a new \textit{End} behavior the so called \textit{End.BPF}.
-From an implementation point of view a new hook for BPF is added to the SRv6 infrastructure that can be used by network operators to attach small programs written in \textit{C} to SRv6 SIDs which have direct access to the Ethernet frames.
+From an implementation point of view, a new hook for BPF is added to the SRv6 infrastructure that can be used by network operators to attach small programs written in \textit{C} to SRv6 SIDs which have direct access to the Ethernet frames.
 Moreover, specific SRv6-BPF helpers have been provided in order to allow \textit{End.BPF} functions to execute basic SRv6 actions (\textit{End.X}, \textit{End.T} and many others) or adding TLVs.
-This allows also to implement custom SRv6 \textit{transit} behaviors (mainly to extend SRv6 encapsulation policies implemented by the kernel).
+This allows custom \textit{SRv6 Policy Headend} behaviors to be implemented (mainly to extend SRv6 encapsulation policies implemented by the kernel).
 The tutorial about eBPF extensions to SRv6 is available at \cite{srv6-ebpf-tutorial}.
 The source code of the sample applications described in \cite{xhonneux2018leveraging} is freely available at \cite{srv6-ebpf-code1}.
 Instead, the eBPF-based fast-reroute and failure detection schemes described in \cite{xhonneux2018flexible} is available at \cite{srv6-ebpf-code2}.

 SR-MPLS has not received the same attention of the SRv6 implementation in the Linux kernel.
 All the features which are available are mostly related to the well-established MPLS forwarding.
 They have been made available from the version 4.1 of the kernel.
 In particular, kernel v4.1 has seen the introduction of the MPLS Label Switching Router (LSR) behavior.
 MPLS capabilities have been extended later in the kernel v4.3.
 LWT framework and MPLS tunnel were added allowing the implementation of the MPLS Label Edge Router (LER) behavior.
 Finally, MPLS multipath functionality has been added only in the version 4.5 of the kernel.